storvik/pythonremote/README.md

 - If json config file exists => read file and check if ip adresses have to be updated.
 - Asks user for a device if autoremotedevices.txt doesn't exist.
 - Starts the server.
 - Prints autoremote requests to screen when received.
+- Registers with notification support.
+- Notifications must have title and text.
+URL and icon is optional.

 What must be improved/fixed/added:
 - If autoremote request doesn't contain message a nasty error is printed.